short-billed-honeycreeper-1600

 Short-billed Honeycreeper

-Appearance: The Short-billed Honeycreeper is a small bird species found in Colombia.
+Appearance: The Short-billed Honeycreeper is a small bird species found in forested regions in the eastern part.
 It is known for its vibrant blue and purple plumage, with a short, curved bill that is used to feed on nectar and insects.

-Habitat: This species can be found in humid forests and forest edges, as well as in coffee plantations and gardens with flowering plants.
-Short-billed Honeycreepers are typically seen foraging for food in the canopy of trees.
+Habitat: This species can be found in humid forests and forest edges and gardens with flowering plants.
+Short-billed Honeycreepers are seen foraging for food in the canopy of trees.

 MALE